 What to Eat in Italy

 Most of the Italian food that foreigners eat is pretty generic and bland.
-Those visiting Italy for the first time will be happy to hear that the authentic stuff is much better and totally worth it; actually, it’s fucking fantastic.
+Those visiting Italy for the first time will be happy to hear that the authentic stuff is much better and totally worth it; actually, it’s fantastic.
+“Italian food” isn’t just a single entity though – it varies vastly by region, and each part of the country has a different speciality.

 The key to good Italian cooking is using limited ingredients.
 Don’t call Italian food simple though – it’s really amazing how diverse the cuisine can be with so few parts.
 Most dishes only have 3-4 components and using anymore is considered overkill.
-As one Italian put it while they were watching me make a meal with 5+ ingredients: “you’re shitting outside of the toilet.”

-Pasta is, of course, one the most popular Italian dishes and it’s classically served for lunch.
+Pasta is, of course, one of the most popular Italian dishes and it’s classically served for lunch.
 Pizza is widely adored though some Italians are irritated by tourists’ constant request for them.
 Here’s a tip to avoid the local’s ire: don’t order pizza at a restaurant; order one at a pizzeria.
 Italians only eat pizza in pizzerias.

 Proper Napolitana Pizza italian cuisine